sbclter/sbclter-website-2019/bootstrap4-minimal/research/current/theme1/index.md

            </ul>

            <hr/><hr/>
-            <p>NOTE TO SARAH - This diagram came from the proposal and is too small for this spot, plus has extra whitespace. can you find the original?</p>
             <p>SBC researchers are investigating the importance ammonium and urea in fueling giant kelp growth and the sources and mechanisms that influence the supply of these recycled forms of nitrogen, including competition with phytoplankton</p>

                      <img class="img-thumbnail img-responsive img-center" src="/assets/img/research/recycled_N_diagram.jpg"  alt="Generic placeholder image" />